Scaramucci comms plan: Purge ‘bad eggs,’ auction golf with Trump, meet with 'MSM'

 Incidentally, the memo included a “Scaramucci To-Do List” with the first item being “meet with General Kelly.”

 Despite Scaramucci's brash reputation, the plan reflected someone looking to reach out to the mainstream media.
-The document called President Trump their top "customer" but acknowledged the media are an "important" customer as well.
+The document called Trump their top "customer" but acknowledged the media are an "important" customer as well.

 "POTUS can choose to fight with the media, but Comms can not," the document said. "...
 Comms should seek to de-escalate tensions with the media."

 Scaramucci wanted White House communications staff to meet with members of the “MSM, conservative media, and new media” to “build bridges and foster better working relationships,” the document said.
-His “To-Do list” included meeting with “leading journalists,” citing The New York Times’ Maggie Haberman by name.
+His “To-Do List” included meeting with “leading journalists,” citing The New York Times’ Maggie Haberman by name.

 SCARAMUCCI REMOVED AS WHITE HOUSE COMMUNICATIONS DIRECTOR